gamesmiths-guild/forge-godot/docs/quick-start.md

 ## The ForgeManagers Singleton

 When you enable the plugin, it automatically registers a `ForgeBootstrap` autoload that initializes the `ForgeManagers` singleton.
-This singleton provides access to core framework managers:
+This singleton provides access to core system managers:

 ```csharp
 // Access the TagsManager and CuesManager from anywhere in your code